 NICE aims to improve nutrition and health and reduce poverty in secondary cities.
 It does so by increasing the demand and supply of nutritious foods produced using agroecological practices.
 The participating cities are increasingly empowered to take the lead.
 Local government and multisector platforms support peer learning and experience-sharing as well as scale-up.

-Lucy Kioko, our Regional Director Syngenta Foundation East Africa, opened the meeting.
+Lucy Kioko, the East Africa Regional Director of Syngenta Foundation, opened the meeting.
 “We are happy to collaborate in this project that benefits smallholder farmers, and we hope to continue the good discussions around nutrition and food security”, she declared.

 The Hon.
 Monicah Fedha, responsible for Agriculture, Livestock, Fisheries, Irrigation and Cooperatives in Bungoma County, made her position clear.
 “The NICE project is providing solutions for adequate and safe production of foods”, she said.
 “As cities we should collaborate more to empower women and youth in value chains such as poultry.”